CherryPieSexy/imitation_learning/readme.md

     ├── experts           # checkpoints of trained models, just some *.pth files with nn model description and weights inside ├── train_scripts
         ├── train_ppo.py  # script for trainging PPO algorithm
+        ├── ...           # training scripts for different algorithms
-        └── ...           # sh scripts (configs) to train an algorithm.
+        └── configs       # sh scripts (configs) to train an algorithm.
     ├── trainers          # implementation of trainers for different algo.
 Trainer is a manager that controls data-collection, model optimization and testing, etc.
     ├── utils             # all other 'support' functions that does not fit in any other folder.